 INT430 - Artificial Intelligence

 This course is designed to introduce the theory and techniques of AI to students.
-The course covers: knowledge representation schemes, classical and heuristic search techniques, inferencing, machine learning, agent, ethical, economic, and social issues arising from the adoption of AI.
+The course covers knowledge representation schemes; heuristic search techniques; inferencing; machine learning; intelligent agents, and robots; AI techniques used in computer vision, natural language understanding, and speech recognition; and ethical, economic, and social issues arising from the adoption of AI.
 The PROLOG language is also covered to enable students to represent, manipulate, and reason with knowledge.

 DAT410 - Selected Topics in Data Analytics